netskopeoss/Netskope-CSPM-StorageScan-AWSControlTower/README.md

 4. Open the CoudFormation template file you just downloaded and look for the AWS IAM policy statement similar to this one:

-# Statement:
+ Statement:

-#  - Action:
+  - Action:

-#  - sts:AssumeRole
+  - sts:AssumeRole

-#  Condition:
+  Condition:

-#  StringEquals:
+  StringEquals:

-#  sts:ExternalId:01234567890abcdef01234567890abcdef0123456
+  sts:ExternalId:01234567890abcdef01234567890abcdef0123456

-#  Effect: Allow
+  Effect: Allow

-#  Principal:
+  Principal:

-#  AWS:
+  AWS:

-#  - arn:aws:iam::123456789012:root
+  - arn:aws:iam::123456789012:root

 > The value of sts:ExternalId is your ExternalID and the account ID in the AWS account ARN is your TrustedAccountID

 4. Set the values for the **SecurityScan**, **DLPScan** and **TrustedAccountID** to true or false to configure the Netskope Security Cloud functionality you'd like to use to protect your AWS accounts.

 5. Configure the AWS Organizations Units and accounts you'd like to enroll in Netskope CSPM and Storage Scan services in the deployment_targets section of the manifest file.
-Please refer to the [[Customizations for AWS Control Tower Develop Guide]{.underline}](https://s3.amazonaws.com/solutions-reference/customizations-for-aws-control-tower/latest/customizations-for-aws-control-tower-developer-guide.pdf) for more details about working with the manifest file.
+Please refer to the [Customizations for AWS Control Tower Develop Guide](https://s3.amazonaws.com/solutions-reference/customizations-for-aws-control-tower/latest/customizations-for-aws-control-tower-developer-guide.pdf) for more details about working with the manifest file.

 6. Save the manifest file.

 Now you can trigger the Customizations for AWS Control Tower code pipeline using the newly edited manifest file.

-This instruction assume that you are using AWS [[CodeCommit]{.underline}](https://aws.amazon.com/codecommit/) as the Customizations for AWS Control Tower CodePipeline source repository.
-You can also use Amazon S3 as your configuration source as described in [[this Documentation]{.underline}](https://docs.aws.amazon.com/solutions/latest/customizations-for-aws-control-tower/appendix-a.html).
+This instruction assume that you are using AWS [CodeCommit](https://aws.amazon.com/codecommit/) as the Customizations for AWS Control Tower CodePipeline source repository.
+You can also use Amazon S3 as your configuration source as described in [this Documentation](https://docs.aws.amazon.com/solutions/latest/customizations-for-aws-control-tower/appendix-a.html).
 Steps for deploying the Control Tower customizations for Netskope account enrollment using Amazon S3 as a configurations source are similar to the steps using AWS CodeCommit below.

 7. Sign into the AWS CodeCommit management console, choose the **custom-control-tower-configuration** repository and copy its **HTTPS (GRC) URL**: